Hotwatercold/countdown/README.md

-this is a scam click it
+this is a scam click it yes